downfromthetrees/the_magic_eye/README.md

 * You can safely demod/remod Magic Eye at any time without affecting your database of images.

-* Magic Eye checks for new submissions every 30s or so, so avoid moderating posts under 1 minute old if you want Magic Eye to process them first.
+* Magic Eye checks for new submissions roughly every 30s, so avoid moderating posts under 1 minute old if you want Magic Eye to process them first.

 * On rare occasions Magic Eye can misdetect images and when it does the images may not look anything like each other.
 It isn't a bug, Magic Eye just doesn't see the image like our eyes and brain do.
 If an image is cropped in specific ways it also may no longer match.
 It's a trade off, but you can tweak the tolerance in the settings if for example you have a subreddit with highly similar images.

-* You can reply to a removal message with `clear` and it'll remove the image from it's database.
+* You can reply to a removal message by [u/MAGIC_EYE_BOT](https://www.reddit.com/user/MAGIC_EYE_BOT) with `clear` and it'll remove the image from it's database.
 There's generally no need to do this, except perhaps for rare problematic images (they tend to have [lots of grey space](https://i.imgur.com/Avp2Y57.png)).

 ## Features and Configuration

-Magic Eye can be configured by editing your subreddits magic_eye wiki page:
+Magic Eye is configured by editing your subreddits settings wiki page:

 http://www.reddit.com/r/YOUR_SUB_NAME/wiki/magic_eye

 * The settings are in JSON format.
 It is a different format from what AutoModerator uses, but it is still human readable.

-* MAGIC_EYE_BOT will let you know if your updates are successful, and give you help if there is a formatting issue.
+* MAGIC_EYE_BOT will let you know if your updates are successful, or give you help if there is a formatting issue.
 It keeps the actual settings in it's own database so if you mess up your wiki page it's not a concern, the bot will just keep using the last valid settings you had.

 * Note: Magic Eye can't detect when you use the wiki page "revert" button.
-If you use it to revert to previous settings, just edit and save the page (no changes needed) to get Magic Eye to pick up the change.
+If you use it to revert to previous settings, just edit and save the wiki page (no changes needed) to get Magic Eye to pick up the change.

 ### Media types (enabled by default)